quanterall/HaskellMaterials/basics/04-type-classes.md

 discount everything that has to do with effectful things.
 We have the value of type `a`, meaning it can stand in for any type we throw at it.
 What we return has to be the same type.

 Can we turn it into a string?
 No, that would require `identity :: a -> String`.
-Printing it on the screen would require `IO`.

 Long story short: The only possible (reasonable) implementation of `identity` is: